pauldijou/grab/README.md

 ### Defaults

-You can override or add any default parameter using `seek.defaults`.
+You can override or add any default parameter using `grab.defaults`.

 - **method** (string): `GET`
 - **log** (function): empty.
 See [logging section](#logging).